Man Accused Of Murdering Mackenzie Lueck Was Reportedly In The Process Of Building A Disturbing Secret Room

-Just yesterday, police released the tragic news that the 23-year-old missing Utah University student named Mackenize Lueck is believed to be dead.
-Lueck, a California native, took a brief visit her home state before heading back to Utah on June 17.
+Just yesterday, police released the tragic news that 23-year-old missing Utah University student Mackenize Lueck is believed to be dead.
+Lueck, a California native, had a brief visit to her home state before heading back to Utah on June 17.
 Upon arriving at the airport, she requested that a Lyft driver pick her up and take her to a nearby park.
 She was never seen or heard from again.

 A man named Ayoola Adisa Ajayi, who lives in close proximity to that park, has since been charged with her murder.
-New reports suggest Ajayi was trying to build a creepy, secret room on his property, according to Radar.
+New reports suggest Ajayi was trying to build a secret room on his property, according to Radar Online.

-So far we don’t know a lot of information about 31-year-old Ajayi besides his profession.
+So far, there hasn’t been a lot of information released about 31-year-old Ajayi, besides his profession.
 He lived in Salt Lake City and worked as an IT specialist for Dell.
-While he originally said he didn’t know Lueck and didn’t know what she looked like, it was discovered that he and her pictures on his phone.
+While he originally said he didn’t know Lueck and didn’t know what she looked like, it was discovered that he had her pictures on his phone.

 Police found him burning some of the college student’s personal items on his property, the same location where her DNA was located.
-He has been charged with aggravated murder, aggravated kidnapping, obstruction of justice and desecration of a body.
+He has been charged with aggravated murder, aggravated kidnapping, obstruction of justice, and desecration of a body.

 A building contractor by the name of Brian Wolf has recently come out to share his own odd experience with the suspect.
 Wolf alleges that Ajayi once came in contact with him in hopes that he would help him build a secret room on his property.
 The room was to be sound proof and feature high tech security such as a lock on the door that utilized fingerprint technology.
 Perhaps most disturbingly, there were to be hooks installed on the floor.